 Lance Smith considers if Kenyans are born better runners.

 Kenyans dominate the world of distance running.
-The question is why and how?
+The question is, why and how?
 Is it genetic; are Kenyans born to be better?
 Evidence suggests no. And yes!

 Peak Performance, a UK coaching and sports science newsletter, reported on the findings of Swedish exercise physiologist Bengt Saltin who compared non-running adolescent Kenyans, Kenyan high school runners and elite Kenyan runners with top-level Scandinavian runners.

-Saltin found that untrained Kenyan adolescents had the same VO2max range as untrained
+Saltin found that untrained Kenyan adolescents had the same VO2max range as untrained.

-Active but non-running Kenyans were similar to equivalent Scandinavians while serious Kenyan high schools runners provided similar VO2max figures too hard training Scandinavian high schoolers.
-Likewise elite Kenyan and European distance runners.
+Active but non-running Kenyans were similar to equivalent Scandinavians while serious Kenyan high schools runners provided similar VO2max figures too hard training Scandinavian high schoolers; likewise elite Kenyan and European distance runners.

 Some have credited being born at high altitude with Kenyan superiority.
 Jurg Wirz, a Swizz writer who lives in Kenya, also wrote about the Saltin studies in his book 'Run to Win – The Training Secrets of the Kenyan Runners' (Myer & Myer Spoprt, 2006).
 Wirz reported that scientists found altitude is not the key to Kenyan performance.
-If it was a Kenyan child would be born with a superior oxygen uptake and transportation system (VO2max) but as Saltin discovered, this is not the case.
+If it were a Kenyan child would be born with a superior oxygen uptake and transportation system (VO2max), but as Saltin discovered, this is not the case.